eProsima/Fast-DDS-docs/docs/fastdds/use_cases/use_cases.rst

 + :ref:`use-case-unique-flows`.
   This use case illustrates the APIs that allow for the request of unique network flows, and for the identification of those in use.

-+ :ref:`dynamic-network-interfaces`.
-  If the network interfaces are expected to change while the application is running, *Fast DDS* provides an easy way of re-scanning the available interfaces and including them.

 + :ref:`statistics_module`.
   This use case explains how to enable the Statistics module within the monitored application, and how to create a